 Grantees include Alameda County Community Food Bank, Berkeley Food & Housing Project, Centro Legal De La Raza, Job Train, and East Bay Agency for Children.

 SOLIDARITY GIVING & ACTON FAMILY FUND: The Actons created Solidarity Giving, a donor-advised fund at Fidelity Charitable.
 This charity focuses on human and civil rights and committed some $10 million to its partners in 2017.
-Partners have included ACLU Foundation, Anti-Defamation League, Planned Parenthood, and Brady Center to Prevent Gun Violence.
+Partners include the ACLU Foundation, the Anti-Defamation League, Planned Parenthood, and the Brady Center to Prevent Gun Violence.

 SIGNAL FOUNDATION: Signal, an encrypted messaging service, recently expanded into the Signal Foundation on the heels of a $50 million gift from Acton.
 As Acton describes, the Signal Foundation's mission is to "develop open source privacy technology that protects free expression and enables secure global communication."